floooh/sokol/README.md

     Vertex component names and semantics (needed by the GLES2 and D3D11 backends) have moved from ```sg_pipeline_desc``` into ```sg_shader_desc```.

-    This may seem like a rather pointless small detail to change, expecially for breaking existing code, but the whole thing will make a bit more sense when the new shader-cross-compiler will be integrated which I'm currently working on (here: https://github.com/floooh/sokol-tools).
+    This may seem like a rather pointless small detail to change, especially for breaking existing code, but the whole thing will make a bit more sense when the new shader-cross-compiler will be integrated which I'm currently working on (here: https://github.com/floooh/sokol-tools).